Purdy leads 49ers to 10th straight win, 38-13 over Cardinals

 Cardinals: The offseason.

-49ers: The wild-card round against either Green Bay, Seattle or Detroit next weekend.
+49ers: The wild-card round against either Green Bay or Seattle next weekend.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL